-Figure 5A shows the aggregate profiles of MNAse-seq nucleosome occupancy (41) around CTCF in ESCs taking into account the motif directionality.
-Here, the wavelike pattern of the nucleosome occupancy around CTCF sites reveals strong asymmetry.
-Counterintuitively, the weaker CTCF binding the stronger is the asymmetry.
+Figure 5A shows the aggregate profiles of MNase-seq nucleosome occupancy (42) around CTCF in ESCs taking into account the motif directionality.
+Here, the wave-like pattern of the nucleosome occupancy around CTCF sites reveals strong asymmetry.
+To the best of our knowledge this is the first report of such a pronounced nucleosome asymmetry around CTCF motifs.
+Counterintuitively, the weaker the CTCF binding, the stronger is the asymmetry.
 Such an asymmetry is similar to what is usually observed near promoters, except that we have excluded from this calculation CTCF sites that overlap with promoters.
-We have also confirmed this effect using MNase-assisted H3 ChIP Seq dataset (Figure S4) and plotted the occupancy of RNA Pol II around CTCF (Figure 5B).
+We have also confirmed this effect using MNase-assisted H3 ChIPseq dataset (Figure S9) and plotted the occupancy of RNA Pol II around CTCF (Figure 5B).
 Pol II occupancy shows CTCF-dependent enrichment, which increases with the increase of CTCF binding strength.
-Weak CTCF sites which have the strongest asymmetry are devoid of Pol II.
-Thus, the asymmetry of nucleosome occupancy near CTCF is similar to the asymmetry observed for promoters, but these are not promoters and not related to Pol II-transcribed non-coding regions.
+Weak CTCF sites which